diskoverdata/diskover-community/README.md

 ## Indices

-Diskover creates an index with the name from the config file or from the cli option `-i`. **If an existing index exists with the same name, it will be deleted and a new index created.** If you are doing crawls every week for example, you could name the indices diskover-2017.04.09, diskover-2017.04.16, diskover-2017.04.23, etc. **Index names are required to be `diskover-<string>`**.
+Diskover creates an index with the name from the config file or from the cli option `-i`. **If an existing index exists with the same name, it will be deleted and a new index created unless `-n or --nodelete` cli argument is used** If you are doing crawls every week for example, you could name the indices diskover-2017.04.09, diskover-2017.04.16, diskover-2017.04.23, etc. **Index names are required to be `diskover-<string>`**.

+### Append data to existing index

+If you are running concurrent `diskover.py` processes you will need to use the `-n or --nodelete` cli argument to append  data to an existing index.

+### Duplicate files index

-An index for duplicate files will also be created.
+An index for duplicate files can also be created using the `--dupesindex` cli argument **after all crawls are finished**.
 If you named your index `diskover-2017.05.03`, the index for duplicate files will be named `diskover_dupes-2017.05.03`.

 ## Generated fields